Joan M. Eakin, PhD

 Founding Director, Centre for Critical Qualitative Health Research

 University of Toronto Health Sciences Building, Rm 556, 155 College St.

 Adjunct Scientist, Institute for Work & Health, Toronto, Ontario.

 Joan Eakin is a sociologist by discipline (PhD.
 McGill, 1980) and was a faculty member at McGill and the University of Calgary before coming to Toronto in 1987.
 Her research focuses mostly on the social dimensions of work and health, including the socio-political contingencies of prevention, work injury and disease, compensation and disability, and the occupational health and safety system.
 She has engaged a variety of approaches over the years, including participatory observation, video recording, interviewing, documentary analysis, secondary data analysis, and academic-community research collaboration.
 Analytically, she grafts a ‘structural-interactionist’ perspective on to elements of grounded theorizing, seeking to characterize and explain individual-level behaviour and experience in terms of the social relations, structures and processes in which they are embedded.
 She is currently also involved in understanding and practicing the application of critical qualitative research knowledge to social change, including political theatre.
 She teaches qualitative research methodology at the graduate level, emphasizing the core relevance of social theory, reflexivity, and imagination to the conduct and application of qualitative research.

 In the past, Joan Eakin has taught courses in Social Theory and Health, Health Care Systems, the Social Psychology of Health, Medical Sociology, Perspectives on Occupational Health and Safety.

-Currently she teaches two courses in CQ’s Essentials of Qualitative Research series:
+Most recently she has taught two courses in CQ’s Essentials of Qualitative Research series:

 - CHL 5115 Qualitative Analysis and Interpretation (a course focussing on the analysis of qualitative data, writing and theorizing)